Eslam-Amin/Market/README.md

 2. **Products, Branches, Cashiers:** These folders house endpoints for CRUD operations under the supervision of the Admin for Products, Branches, and Cashiers.
 3. **Receipts:** Only cashiers can create receipts.

+You can test the APIs using the provided Postman collection.
+Download it [here](https://github.com/Eslam-Amin/Market/blob/main/Market.postman_collection.json).

 ## API Versions

 Two versions of the API exist with the same endpoints: